Elbow replacement is surgery to replace the elbow joint with artificial joint parts (prosthetics).

 It is important to follow-up with your doctor regularly to check how your replacement is doing.
 Be sure to go to all your appointments.

 Elbow replacement surgery eases pain for most people.
+It can also increase the range of motion of your elbow joint.
 A second elbow replacement surgery is usually not as successful as the first one.

 Total elbow arthroplasty; Endoprosthetic elbow replacement; Arthritis - elbow arthroplasty; Osteoarthritis - elbow arthroplasty; Degenerative arthritis - elbow arthroplasty; DJD - elbow arthroplasty